poppy-project/poppy-project.org/_pages/education/en.md

 #### Python

-Directly from a web browser, using Ipython notebooks (an interactive terminal, in a web interface for the Python Programming Language).
+**Directly from a web browser**, using Ipython notebooks (an interactive terminal, in a web interface for the Python Programming Language).

 #### Snap_!_

-The visual programming system Snap_!_, which is a variant of Scratch.
-Its features allow a thorough introduction of IT.
+**The visual programming system Snap_!_**, which is a variant of Scratch.
+Its features allow **a thorough introduction of IT**.

 #### Your favorite programming language